DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   has exposed, like the way we have done with uio-pci-generic.
 This change targets release 17.05.

-* ABI/API changes are planned for 17.02: ``rte_device``, ``rte_driver`` will be
-  impacted because of introduction of a new ``rte_bus`` hierarchy.
-This would also impact the way devices are identified by EAL.
-A bus-device-driver model will be introduced providing a hierarchical view of devices.

 * ``eth_driver`` is planned to be removed in 17.02.
 This currently serves as a placeholder for PMDs to register themselves.
 Changes for ``rte_bus`` will provide a way to handle device initialization currently being done in